usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E2B4.rst

 Integration with Symantec Cloud Secure Web Gateway (Cloud SWG)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Integration with the Symantec Cloud SWG was accomplished using guidance provided in the Symantec ZTNA web interface.
+Integration with the Symantec Cloud SWG was accomplished using guidelines provided in the Symantec ZTNA web interface.
 Integrating these components depends on linking them together via subscription ID.

 Symantec ZTNA Connector
 ~~~~~~~~~~~~~~~~~~~~~~~